 When you do not know in advance exactly what you are looking for, PowerGREP's rich regular expression support allows you to search for virtually anything by specifying the form of what you want, and let PowerGREP find the actual text matching that form.

 With PowerGREP's collect data feature, you can extract data from PDF and other files and automatically save the extracted data into one or more new text files.
 You can group identical matches together and count them, producing informative statistics.

 How PowerGREP Handles PDF Files

 A PDF file stores a complete document using a binary file format developed by Adobe.
-PowerGREP will internally convert the PDF file to a textual representation, ignoring text formatting and images, and search through the plain text representation of the PDF file.
-When inspecting search matches inside PowerGREP, the built-in file editor will show the plain text version that PowerGREP actually searched through.
-You can always use the Edit button's drop-down menu open the PDF file in Acrobat to view the PDF file in its original form.
+PowerGREP internally converts the PDF file to a textual representation, ignoring text formatting and images, and search through the plain text representation of the PDF file.
+When inspecting search matches inside PowerGREP, the built-in file editor shows the plain text version that PowerGREP actually searched through.
+You can always use the Edit button's drop-down menu open the PDF file in Adobe Reader to view the PDF file in its original form.

 Editing PDF files is not possible.
 The PDF format is primarily intended to distribute final documents.

 |Searching through PDF files with PowerGREP|

 "If the only thing I ever did with PowerGREP was grep help PDFs and CHMs, I’d find my PowerGREP license worth the cost.
 I’ll put a folder full of hardlinks to every local resource I have and GREP it for answers—wonderful tool.
 PowerGREP makes me feel like I can do an SQL query on my personal, unorganized data, wherever it is, and actually find what I need."

 — Clay Cundick